The Most Perfect Pork Roast With Crackling to hit your DINNER table!

-- Rub the roast with 2 tablespoons of cooking oil and half a tablespoon of COARSE SEA SALT (you can use more if you like your crackling on the salty side).
+- Rub the rind with 2 tablespoons of cooking oil and one tablespoon of COARSE SEA SALT (you can use more if you like your crackling on the salty side).
 Rub it in really well.

 We don’t use a wire rack to roast our pork because we prefer the juices of the meat to absorb back into the pork while roasting for juicier, tender and flavourful meat.

 Because this Pork Roast recipe is done in less than 2 hours total cooking time, you don’t end up with the whole roast being pull apart meat.

 However, the meat around the outer sides is fall-apart tender with crispy charred edges, while all of the pan juices re-absorb back into the meat for even MORE flavour.

 Let it rest for a good 10-15 minutes so all of those juices stay in the meat before carving.
 The longer you wait the juicier the meat.
 The crackle doesn’t go soft while resting.

 Most people tell you to tent it with foil while resting, but I’ve never done this and don’t plan to.
 After seeing the crackling so perfect, I go into protective mode.
 Nobody > touches > the crackling.

 After you’ve pulled off all of the crackling to get to the meat (it took all kinds of restraint to keep it in place for these photos I tell you), you can slice it and serve it up drizzled with pan juices and some cracking on the side.

 - Creamy Garlic Parmesan Brussels Sprouts & Bacon